Why to Start Feeding Birds in Fall

 One example is the No/No Cardinal Feeder.
+(There's a photo near the top of this page.)
 It got its name because it says "No-no" to squirrels, who can't chew through the all-metal platform, roof, or mesh.
 Cardinals, on the other hand, like it, because it gives them a wide landing platform that lets them feed without having to turn their heads.
 (Apparently cardinals don't find it comfortable to twist their necks to eat.)

 Whatever you use as a table setting, be sure to put your birdfeeder where you can watch the birds from where you live.
 Enjoy the company of the birds while you're having your own meals.